-Luckily, there are many ways to treat rosacea. glo therapeutics has several products to help relieve and treat rosacea symptoms.
+How can I treat my rosacea?glo therapeutics offers several products to help relieve rosacea symptoms.
 Our Peptide + Defense has copper peptides in it which are soothing and can help reduce inflammation and our Retinol CS helps regulate texture irregularities.
 Dermatologists can also prescribe oral medications and well as specialized laser treatments.
 However for a less invasive option find a dermatologist who specializes in glo therapeutics and try a Salicylic 30% Peel.
 The salicylic will kill demodex mites which are prevalent in rosacea as well as reduce inflammation with anti-inflammatory ingredients such as Niacinamide .

 It’s also important to learn possible triggers.